Two Members Receive NCFR's Prestigious Fellow Status for 2019

 Kimberly A. Updegraff, Ph.D., Cowden Distinguished Professor of Family and Human Development in the T. Denny Sanford School of Social and Family Dynamics at Arizona State University.
 Dr. Updegraff is recognized for her impressive research career and for being a caring and generative mentor of the next generation of Family Scientists.
 Continue reading...

 NCFR Fellows are nominated by their peers and are selected by the NCFR Fellows Committee.
 Drs.
-Solheim and Hardesty will be recognized as new Fellows at the 2020 NCFR Annual Conference, Nov.
-11–14 in St. Louis, Missouri.
+Solheim and Updegraff were recognized for their achievement at a special Awards Ceremony during the 2020 NCFR Annual Conference on Friday, Nov.
+13, 2020.

 The National Council on Family Relations is the premier professional association for the multidisciplinary understanding of families.
 NCFR has a membership of nearly 3,000 family researchers, practitioners and educators.
 For more information on the National Council on Family Relations or its scholarly publications, contact NCFR at 1-888-781-9331 or visit its website at www.ncfr.org.